NorthStarUAS/Simulator/README.md

 This is not the answer to life, the universe, and everything, but it's a fun toy and I am fascinated by how much of an aircraft's flying characteristics can be captured in such a simple system.
-Traditionally building a flight dynamics model and the simulation engine to run it is a very challenging task and requires writing quite a bit of complex code.
+Traditionally approaches to flight simulation are very challenging to build from scratch.

 ## Brief description of the method